xue2sheng/SoftwareChallenge/BUILDING.md

 # Buiding

-Although **CMake** makes it easy to build your code on different platforms, there are always little details to take into account
+Although **CMake** makes it easy to build your code on different platforms, there are always little details to take into account.

 ## Windows